Does Travis County sell tax liens for back taxes?

 Are there any additional costs other than amount of the winning bid?

 The minimum bid consists of tax, penalties and interest, attorney fees and court fees for the years used to foreclose on the property.
 Other unpaid delinquent tax years not included in the minimum bid appear as "Additional Taxes Due" in the sales list.
-Find the property under the sales list or go to the Bidder’s Request form.

 How does the winning bidder pay for the property?